WE GET BIG CLAIMS SETTLED

 FAQ: If I read my policy, will I know my rights?

-A: Even if you read your policy from cover to cover, you will not know how the insurance company interprets and applies the numerous and lengthy clauses and endorsements to the policy.
-Policies are insurance contracts that may contain ambiguous terms, conditions, exclusions, benefits, and duties.
 With a good public adjuster protecting your best interests, you can rest assured that the policy will be professionally interpreted and explained to you.
 In addition, there are laws and statutes that apply to the insurance industry that you may not be aware of.
 These are things that a public adjuster will be equipped to handle because they work in the field every day.

 FAQ: Why shouldn’t I let my contractor negotiate my insurance claim?

-A: State law in most of the U.S. don’t allow contractors to negotiate insurance claims.
-Texas Insurance Code §4102.163 prohibits a roofing contractor from acting as a public adjuster or advertising to adjust claims for any property for which the contractor is providing or may provide roofing services, regardless of whether the contractor holds a license under this chapter.
 Contractors can provide estimates and discussing estimates or other technical information with an insurer or its adjuster.
 While roofers and construction contractors can still provide valuable services both in identifying physical damage and building failures and in completing construction projects, when it comes to insurance claim negotiation and coverage evaluation, Texas law is clear and insurer’s adjusters know the law so it’s best to leave settling claims to the licensed professionals at ICRS.

 UPPA laws were first introduced in Texas in 2013 and became part of the Texas Insurance Code under section 4102.163.
 However, the statue was only aimed at “roofing contractors” and wasn’t specific enough to include any other type of contractor in the state.
 Over the past few years, UPPA has expanded into several other trades outside of roofing – particularly water remediation and flooding.
 In an effort to protect policyholders, the Texas legislature has expanded UPPA using HB2103.